 Whether it is for surgery, chemotherapy or stem cell transplants, the availability of antibiotics is crucial for cancer treatment and care outcomes.

-Today, the threat of AMR, is a major issue that needs to be urgently addressed to ensure effective cancer control.
+Today, the threat of AMR, constitutes a major issue that needs to be urgently addressed to ensure effective cancer control.
 AMR spreads across borders, and efforts to address it must therefore be conducted both nationally and globally.

 Ensuring access to effective antibiotics largely depends on global efforts in slowing down the development of resistant bacteria and developing new antibiotics.